 - Bronze: This material changes colour over time, taking on a less shiny and sometimes almost greenish tinge.
 This makes it a good choice if you’d like the vase to blend in more with its surroundings.

-It’s important to be aware of any rules or regulations that affect the wording you can include on your memorial.
+It’s important to be aware of any rules or regulations that affect the design and wording you can include on your memorial vases.
 Your local Funeral Director will be able to provide advice and guidance on what you can and cannot include.

 Choose a memorial vase to commemorate your loved one